starkinfra/sdk-java/README.md

 ### Update a PixClaim

-A Pix Claim can be patched for two distinct reasons.
-A received Pix Claim can be confirmed or canceled by patching its status.
+A Pix Claim can be confirmed or canceled by patching its status.
 A received Pix Claim must be confirmed by the donor to be completed.
-Ownership Pix Claims can only be canceled by the donor if the reason is fraud.
-A sent Pix Claim can also be canceled by patching its status.
+Ownership Pix Claims can only be canceled by the donor if the reason is "fraud".
+A sent Pix Claim can also be canceled.

 ```java
 import com.starkinfra.*;